fac-13/mad-skillzzzz/README.md

 * Set a timer and answer questions
 * Choose from a predefined list of categories
 * Set the difficulty level

+### Categories:

+* Science and Nature
+* Celebrities
+* General Knowlege
+* Sports
+* Animals
+* Mythology

+### User Journey

+* land on page
+* select a category
+* start quiz:
+  * 10 questions appear in sequence
+  * answer each question in turn before timeout
+  * difficulty level increases as decrease of time per question?
+  * see your score on ddisplay/dashboard